bamsrud01/java-challenges/README.md

 ### 08. Bedroom
   - This challenge follows the lesson on composition
   - It involves creating a Bedroom class that is composed of numerous other classes

+### 09. Printer
+  - This challenge follows the lesson on encapsulation
+  - The goal is to use encapsulation techniques to build a model of Printer classes